wanderer-industries/wanderer/README.md

 ### Can Wanderer be self-hosted?

-Wanderer is [open source](https://wanderer.ltd/open-source-website-analytics) and we have a free as in beer and self-hosted solution called [Wanderer Community Edition (CE)](https://wanderer.ltd/news/self-hosted).
+Wanderer is open source project and we have a free as in beer and self-hosted solution called [Wanderer Community Edition (CE)](https://wanderer.ltd/news/community-edition).
 Here are the differences between Wanderer and Wanderer CE:

 |  | Wanderer Cloud  | Wanderer Community Edition |
 | ------------- | ------------- | ------------- |